ysyk2021/the-ai-writing-professor-collaborative-learning-strategies-and-personalized-feedback-for-better/src/chapter-2-2.md

-Understanding AI in Writing Education - Types of AI in Writing Education
+Types of AI in Writing Education
 ===================================================================================

 AI has become an increasingly important tool in writing education, offering a range of applications and benefits.
 In this chapter, we will explore the different types of AI used in writing education.